-A: Yes, written tests can be administered at other community colleges in Virginia using the Blackboard format.
+A: Yes, written tests can be administered at other community colleges in Virginia using the Canvas format.
 You will need to arrange for a proctor in the Testing Center at your local community college.

 Q: Why do we have to come to campus two to three times a semester?